Point and Figure Chart - The Complete Guide

-Charting the price action by Point & Figure charts (P&F charts) is a very effective method to know the true picture of the market trend by avoiding the market noises or insignificant moves.
+Charting the price action by Point and Figure charts (P&F charts) is a very effective method to know the true picture of the market trend by avoiding the market noises or insignificant moves.
 In fact these insignificant moves can be considerably big but very temporary in nature and hence are considered as ignorable market noises.

 In today’s world the information availability is very easy.
 Be it the fundamental factors which affect the financial market or the actual ongoing price data at every moment.
 Getting hold of the information is not an issue, what is important is how do we organize the various bits and pieces and process those to analyze the same in a meaningful way.